Angular-Bootcamp/CodeChallenge1-DavidSosaValdes/README.md

 	npm install
 	bower install

-Next install all the assets with the command:
+Next move all the assets to their directories with the `npm` command:

 	bower-installer

-Compile LESS with the command:
+Finally compile the main stylesheet using LESS with the command:

 	lessc src/less/styles.less > public/css/styles.css